Recurring or multiple payments FAQ

 Automatic Payments is a service offered by Amazon Pay.
 It allows a buyer to authorise an Amazon Pay Seller Account holder to automatically charge a payment method stored in that buyer's Amazon account.
 Note that this service is only available for the Advanced Payments APIs integration of Amazon Pay.
 Some examples include:

 - A recurring payment for a subscription for a fixed amount (for example a monthly magazine subscription)

 - A recurring payment of a usage based bill for variable amounts (for example, electricity bill)

 - Payments for purchases a buyer may make in the future (for example, purchases of mp3 songs or games)

 What is a Recurring Payment?

 A Recurring Payment is a payment that occurs at regular or predetermined intervals over a specified time period.
 It is one type of Automatic Payments.

 What are other types of Automatic Payments?

-The other types of Automatic Payments are payments for purchases a buyer may make in the future, the frequency and the amounts of such purchases are not predetermined but the aggregate amount of purchases will not exceed the total monthly amount limit for each authorisation the buyer gives you.
+The other types of Automatic Payments are payments for purchases a buyer might make in the future, the frequency and the amounts of such purchases are not predetermined, but the aggregate amount of purchases will not exceed the total monthly amount limit for each authorisation the buyer gives you.